xpresso/iphone-html5-offline-app-demo/offline-app/README.md

 More Intelligent Cache Events
 ====

+Note: If the DOM is not yet ready, these events will be queued until it is.
+No worries about race conditions between `DOM` and `applicationCache` in the different browsers or missing the events.
+8^D

   * `error`
     * smarter than `applicationCache`'s `error`
     * not emitted if the browser is offline and the cache status is in a non-error state